microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/conditionalaccessroot.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **planner** resource is the entry point for the Planner object model.
-It returns a singleton **planner** resource.
+The **conditionalAccess** resource is the entry point for the Conditional Access object model.
 It doesn't contain any usable properties.

 ## Methods